-Looking for fun activities with your pup this summer?
-All you need are some of their favorite toys and treats and a backyard.
-These 5 dog games will get you and your dog moving with the bonus of practicing your dog’s stay skills.
+Looking for fun ways to practice commands with your dog?
+All you need are some of their favorite toys, treats and some outdoor space.
+These five dog games will get you and your dog moving with the bonus of practicing your dog’s “stay” skills.

-If your dog already has the stay cue nailed down, try these games of temptation to reinforce it and have some fun.
+If your dog already has the “stay” cue nailed down, try these games to reinforce it and have some fun.
 Most of these games can be played indoors, but you may want to step outside for any game that asks you to throw something.

 Supplies needed: Throwable toy, treats